 This is a case-to-case basis, especially for season hunters.
 When there is a faint source present that illuminates the area, I will always recommend night vision monoculars due to the high-quality feed that it brings to the table.
-However, in scenarios where there is no visible light present or the area is pitch-black, I recommend the use of thermal monoculars.
+However, in scenarios where there is not enough light present or the area is pitch-black, I recommend the use of thermal monoculars.
 This is since they don’t need an ambient light source to function optimally.

 Another thing to take note of is the total price of the device you want to purchase.
-You see, thermal cameras will always be more expensive than night vision because of the additional sensors and cooling systems that it has.
+You see, thermal imaging cameras will always be more expensive than night vision because of the additional sensors and cooling systems that it has.